mfonisoemem/Devops-Journey/README.md

-Exploring DevOps and Cloud Engineering through practical projects.
+👋 About Me!!

-Hi, I’m **Mfoniso Emem**, a Software Project Manager with 3+ years of experience leading developers and DevOps teams.
+I am **Emem**, a Software Project Manager with 3+ years of experience leading developers and DevOps teams.
 I’m currently learning **DevOps and Cloud Engineering** to deepen my technical expertise in project management and bridge the gap between strategy and execution.

 **Mission**